Tax Management India. Com

 4. FM Nirmala Sitharaman concludes month-long stakeholder consultations for FY'26 Budget

-Summary: Finance Minister Nirmala Sitharaman concluded month-long consultations with stakeholders for the FY'26 Budget, engaging over 100 participants from various sectors including agriculture, trade, education, and finance.
-The consultations, held from December 6, 2024, to January 6, 2025, gathered valuable suggestions for the Union Budget 2025-26.
-Citizens are invited to contribute ideas via the MyGov platform starting January 10, 2025, to enhance inclusivity in the budget process.
-The Union Budget 2025-26 is expected to be presented on February 1, marking Sitharaman's eighth budget and the second full budget of the Modi 3.0 government.
+Summary: Finance Minister Nirmala Sitharaman concluded month-long consultations with stakeholders for the FY'26 Budget, involving over 100 participants from various sectors such as agriculture, trade, education, health, and infrastructure.
+The consultations aimed to gather input for the Union Budget 2025-26, with Sitharaman expressing gratitude and promising to consider the suggestions.
+Citizens are encouraged to contribute ideas via the MyGov platform starting January 10, 2025, to enhance inclusivity in the budget process.
+The Union Budget is expected to be presented on February 1, marking Sitharaman's eighth budget and the second full budget of the current government.

 5. Budget 2025: NAREDCO pitches for hike in deduction on housing loan interest payment

-Summary: The National Real Estate Development Council (NAREDCO) has proposed increasing the deduction on housing loan interest payments from Rs 2 lakh to Rs 5 lakh and granting infrastructure status to the housing sector in the upcoming budget.
-This was discussed during a pre-budget meeting with the Finance Minister.
-NAREDCO emphasized the need to boost funds for affordable housing and suggested focusing on rental housing alongside ownership.
-Discussions also covered capital gains tax issues, particularly exemptions for purchasing multiple houses.
-Additionally, infrastructure companies like Larsen & Toubro sought government support for resolving issues in offshore projects.
+Summary: The National Real Estate Development Council (NAREDCO) has urged the government to increase the deduction on housing loan interest payments from Rs 2 lakh to Rs 5 lakh and grant infrastructure status to the housing sector in the upcoming Budget 2025.
+During a pre-budget meeting with the Finance Minister, NAREDCO emphasized the need for increased funding for affordable housing and suggested addressing capital gains tax issues.
+The council also highlighted the importance of focusing on rental housing alongside ownership housing.
+Additionally, infrastructure companies like Larsen & Toubro called for government support in resolving issues related to offshore projects.

 6. FIRST ADVANCE ESTIMATES OF GROSS DOMESTIC PRODUCT, 2024-25

-Summary: The National Statistics Office has released the First Advance Estimates of India's GDP for the financial year 2024-25.
-Real GDP is projected to grow by 6.4%, down from 8.2% in 2023-24.
-Nominal GDP is expected to increase by 9.7%.
-The agriculture sector shows a growth of 3.8%, while construction and financial services sectors are estimated to grow by 8.6% and 7.3%, respectively.
-Private consumption expenditure is anticipated to rise by 7.3%, and government expenditure by 4.1%.
-These estimates are based on various economic indicators and are subject to revisions.
+Summary: The National Statistics Office has released the First Advance Estimates of India's GDP for FY 2024-25.
+Real GDP is projected to grow by 6.4%, a decrease from the 8.2% growth in FY 2023-24.
+Nominal GDP is expected to rise by 9.7%.
+Real GVA growth is estimated at 6.4%, with notable increases in the agriculture (3.8%), construction (8.6%), and financial services (7.3%) sectors.
+Private consumption expenditure is set to grow by 7.3%, while government expenditure rebounds to 4.1%.
+These estimates are based on various economic indicators and are subject to revision.

 7. Manmohan’s economic policies formed basis of India’s growth: TN CM